 Campus LAN, Intranet/Internet Connectivity and Wireless Connectivity: A state-of-the-art gigabit network with 40 Gbps fiber backbone connects every corner of the Institute and Hostels.
-More than 1000 computer systems are connected under the network.
-Layer 3 and Layer 2 manageable highend switches are used for better management and security.
+More than 2500 computer systems [all NU systems] are connected under the network.
+Layer 3 and Layer 2 manageable high-end switches are used for better management and security.
 Every student and faculty member has a networked personal computer or laptop at his/her disposal.
 High-speed servers (Moodle LMS Server, Google Workspace with Email Services, Firewall Server, WI-FI Authentication Server, Library Servers) running on a variety of platforms to suit all kinds of requirements, support the entire network.
-A 2 Gbps [2000 Mbps] dedicated optic fiber Internet leased line connected to high end Firewall providing security and internet access.
+A 3.5 Gbps [3500 Mbps] dedicated optic fiber Internet leased line connected to high end Firewall providing security and internet access.
 Main Computer Lab: Computing facilities for the students include a well-equipped lab.
-The Main Computer Lab, is available to all students and faculty members and provides access to various Analytical Processing tools like SPSS, application packages like MS Office, various operating systems, electronic mail, and the Internet/Intranet with NU MIS and NU ERP system.
-The lab is equipped with over 65+ Windows-based computers.
+The Main Computer Lab, is available to all students and faculty members and provides access to various Analytical Processing tools like SPSS, application packages like MS Office, various operating systems, electronic mail, and the Internet/Intranet with NU MIS, NU SIS and NU ERP system.